memononen/Skribidi/readme.md

 	- *Linux*: use `cmake --build . -j$(nproc)`
 	- *macOS*: use `cmake --build . -j$(sysctl -n hw.ncpu)`

-When running the example or test, the working directory should be the the binary direction (`/build/bin`).
+When running the example or test, the working directory should be the configuration binary direction (`/build/bin/Debug` or `/build/bin/Release`).
 On Windows, the example data direction is copied there and on Linux or macOS there's a symlink for the data directory.

 ## Dependencies
 The project uses CMake, but you dont need to.
 If you handle dependecies yourself you can just add the